 Scandic hotels also feature local food specialities in several of their hotels, to showcase both the unique gastronomic identity of each region and the diversity of Norwegian cuisine.
 This also contributes to the development and growth of small scale food producers.

 Most hotels and conference venues in Norway are making efforts to control energy and water consumption, as well as waste generation and recycling.
 Energy-saving devices such as automatic light switches, low-flush toilets, wash basins with sensors, as well as energy efficient dishwashers and washing machines and low dosing and eco-labelled chemicals for cleaning and washing up are now common.
 In many hotels bed linen and towels are no longer changed daily unless specifically requested by guests.
-A number of disposable products have been replaced, and some hotels, like Rica, have replaced mineral water with bottled tap water.
+A number of disposable products have been replaced, and some hotels, like Scandic, have replaced mineral water with bottled tap water.